bibleexchange/courses/song-of-solomon-study-related/song of Solomon 02.md

 ** II Timothy 3:16**

 > All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness:

 2. Unspeakable Song

-“Joy unspeakable and full of glory.” [song]
+&quot;Joy unspeakable and full of glory.&quot; [song]

 **I Kings 10:7**